 - Nodejs it’s not a framework nor a methodology…

-In sofware we use a lot frameworks, since we need to adapt the principles, deliverables, components to specific contexts.
+In software we use a lot frameworks, since we need to adapt the principles, deliverables, components to specific contexts.

 You can check the post made by Michael Wood where he digs more in other Frameworks and methodologies used around technology projects and organizations.